Tony Hill (defensive end)

-Antonio LaVosia Hill (born October 23, 1968) is a former American football defensive end in the National Football League for the Dallas Cowboys.
-He also played for the Winnipeg Blue Bombers of the Canadian Football League.
+Antonio LaVosia Hill (born October 23, 1968) is an American former professional football defensive end in the National Football League (NFL) for the Dallas Cowboys.
+He also played for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He played college football at the University of Tennessee at Chattanooga.
 With the Cowboys, he won Super Bowl XXVII over the Buffalo Bills.

-Early years
+Early life

 Hill attended Warren County High School in Warrenton, Georgia.
 He played in the Florida-Georgia and the North-South All-star football games.

 He was also named second-team All-state in basketball.

 In track and field he placed third in the discus throw in the state finals.
 As a senior, he won the state shot put title and placed fourth in the high jump.

 College career

 Hill accepted a football scholarship from the University of Tennessee at Chattanooga.
 As a freshman, he only played in 5 games because of a stress fracture in his right foot.

 As a sophomore, he started eight of the nine contests he played, missing the final 2 because of a right dislocated shoulder.
 In the 33–10 win against East Tennessee State University, he made a career-high 11 tackles, 2 sacks, 3 quarterback pressures, 3 tackles for loss and forced one of the school-record 7 interceptions.

 As a junior, he started every game and led the team in sacks despite a deep thigh bruise that kept him out of practices.
 Against the Citadel College, he had 11 tackles, one tackle for loss, one quarterback pressure and 2 forced fumbles.

 As a senior, although he was limited with an injured left shoulder late in the season, he received All-Conference and Division I-AA All-American honors.
 He finished his college career with 187 tackles, 13 sacks (school record), 30 tackles for loss, 7 passes defensed and 6 blocked kicks.